 Q: My partner was diagnosed with Alzheimer’s about three years ago.
 We’ve been going it alone, but now we need some additional help.
 How can I tell if a service or organization is open to working with LGBT families?

-Many agencies have official policies stating that they do not discriminate on the basis of gender, race, religion or sexual orientation.
-Sometimes this information is stated in their brochure on the internet or in other promotional materials.
+Many agencies have official policies stating that they do not discriminate on the basis of gender, race, religion, or sexual orientation.
+Sometimes this information is stated in their brochure on the Internet or in other promotional materials.
 Look for a rainbow logo for a visible cue.
 Others may acknowledge LGBT sensitivity and acceptance through the use of such terms as “domestic partner,” “life-partner,” or “significant other”—in addition to “spouse.”
-Agencies may also state they define a family in the broadest sense, including other non-married partnerships, friends and neighbors or any persons that choose to live together to provide mutual help and support.
-Either as a caregiver or care receiver, one’s decision to disclose being Lesbian, Gay, Bisexual or Transgender when seeking assistance will depend on the particular set of circumstances in your life, such as geographic location, family dynamics and relationships, medical necessities, the agencies in question and other factors.
+Agencies may also state they define a family in the broadest sense, including other non-married partnerships, friends and neighbors, or any persons who choose to live together to provide mutual help and support.
+Either as a caregiver or care receiver, one’s decision to disclose being lesbian, gay, bisexual or transgender when seeking assistance will depend on the particular set of circumstances in your life, such as geographic location, family dynamics and relationships, medical necessities, the agencies in question, and other factors.

 Before you even check out agencies, you might want to explore closer to home: One of the best approaches to finding help is to check with friends and acquaintances who have been in similar circumstances.
 Ask them for referrals to agencies and organizations that have been most accepting of their needs and concerns.
 Even if an agency has an official nondiscrimination policy, those who’ve been through this before may have useful recommendations for which staff or departments within an organization are likely to be the most open and responsive.
 The office of the doctor who made the diagnosis might have some literature on tables; if you are comfortable with the doctor, asking outright about resources is in order.